CSCI 4830-800 (Research On-ramp) Course Materials for Spring 2026:

 proposal.

-- 4 March: Writing about research, part II: Organizing and
+- 4 March: Writing about research: Organizing and presenting

 Homework for next time:

-activity.
-(Note: you'll have to make up some content here because
+you may have to make up some content here because you may not have

 Homework for next time: